Breastfeeding through a New Pregnancy

 Important Considerations

 As your pregnancy progresses, especially into the second trimester, you may notice a natural decrease in your milk supply.
-Depending on their age, this reduction can impact the nutritional needs of your older nursing child.
+Depending on their age, this reduction can impact the nutritional needs of your older breastfeeding child.

-- For babies less than 6 months old:
+• For babies less than 6 months old:

 They may require additional calories to meet their needs.
-In this case, consider supplementing with previously frozen expressed breast milk or formula to ensure they’re getting enough nutrition. - For babies older than 6 months:
+In this case, consider supplementing with previously frozen expressed breast milk or formula to ensure they’re getting enough nutrition.

 If they eating a wide variety of solid foods, the decrease in milk supply may be less concerning.
 However, it’s still important to monitor their diaper output, weight gain, and overall contentment between feedings.